Consumer Beware! Exploring Data Brokers' CCPA Compliance: Methodology

 We investigated all $543$ registered \dbrs in the California Data Broker Registry during the 2024 year\cite{brokerlist} and submitted VCRs to exercise our "right to know/access".
 A single co-author (denoted "researcher" hereafter), California resident since 2021, submitted all VCRs to ensure consistency and privacy. \\

 \textbf{Submitting VCRs.} Each \dbr in the registry provided a URL to their website's homepage.
 After finding a privacy policy, the researcher located each \dbr's instructions for submitting VCRs.
 The researcher used each \dbr's preferred VCR submission method to provide \dbrs with the best circumstances and maximize the likelihood of getting a response.
 In situations where the \dbr-provided forms were non-functional, the researcher used an alternative email contact method listed in the privacy policy.
-A standard (consistent) email template was used across all emailed VCRs; see in Appendix.
+A standard (consistent) email template was used across all emailed VCRs; see in Appendix \ref{app:email}.

-In a few cases when neither a form-based nor an email-based contact method worked, the only option was making a phone-call.
+In a few cases, when neither a form-based nor an email-based contact method worked, the only option was making a phone-call.
 Although CCPA requires \dbrs to provide at least a toll-free telephone number for submitting VCRs (1798.130(a)(1)(A))\cite{CCPA}, doing it by phone is not optimal since it leaves no proof or record of submission.
-Also, callbacks are easy to miss.
+Additionally, callbacks are easy to miss.
 Whenever a phone-call led to voicemail, the researcher left a message stating that they wanted to submit a VCR, along with their phone number for \dbrs to call back.

 To accurately track all VCRs and responses, a dedicated email address was created solely for the VCR submission purpose.
-If \dbrs requested alternative email addresses (e.g., a business email), the researcher provided it.
+If \dbrs requested alternative email addresses (e.g., a business email), the researcher provided them.